jaiphookan20/Online-Plant-Nursery-Management-System/README.md

 # 🌱 Plant Nursery Management System : REST API for Online Plant Nursery Management 🌱
 ## Introduction
 The Plant Nursery Management system API is a sophisticated digital solution tailored to address the challenges and needs of modern plant nurseries.
 This REST API enables a seamless experience for both administrators and users by providing core CRUD functionalities essential for any Plant Nursery Application.
-Crafted with precision and foresight, this API prioritizes user authentication at each interaction, ensuring data security and personalized user experiences.
-This robust project was brought to life by a dedicated team of back-end developers during an intensive project week at Masai School.
+This API prioritizes user authentication at each interaction, ensuring data security and personalized user experiences.

 ## Tech Stack
 - Java